abbiepopa/CARPP-BETTA_ERP/readme.md

 * **ERPPreprocessing1_rerefed_files.m**
 	* This file works the same as the ERPPreprocessing1 file but is for running on participants where recording inadvertently rereferenced online
+* **DT_pruned_to_ERP.m**
+	* Requires that the DT EEG file that has had artifacts removed (But not ICA components) and the file that has had ICA pruning be in the present working directory.
+	* Processes the file to add event list, remove trials where blinks or eye movements occluded stimulus presentation, average across trials, calculate contra-ipsi wavefroms and output erpset and graphs
+* **DT_pruned_to_ERP_no_eye_channels.m**
+	* As DT_pruned_to_ERP, but for files where the eye channels inadvertently were not recorded.

 ## Scripts for Generating Group Files
 * **DT_AUC.m**